 This document describes transferring data between a local computer (client) and HiPerGator (HPG).
 For file sharing on the cluster see Sharing Files

-Transfers between a local computer and HiPerGator
+Between a local computer and HiPerGator

 If your data files are large (hundreds of megabytes or gigabytes) then try Globus first.

-Transfers between HiPerGator and a remote system/site
+From HiPerGator to a remote system/site

 Providing access to your data